 7 Goals to Accomplish When You Retire

 Remember, retiring isn’t the end of the road; it’s the beginning of a whole new chapter.
-Here are some worthwhile goals to consider as you enter your next chapter and beyond.
+Here are some worthwhile goals to consider as you enter your next phase of life.

 Pre-Retirement Goals

 As you approach retirement, it’s critical that you get the finishing touches right.
-Retirement looks different for everyone, but as an advisor to many retirees, we can tell who’s prepared the best.
+Retirement looks different for everyone, but with over a decade of helping retirees navigate the transition, we can tell who’s the best prepared.

 Increase Your Retirement Contributions

 As you reach your final working years, you have a great opportunity to “top off” your retirement accounts.
-For those that are over age 50, you can make catch-up contributions to your qualified retirement accounts.
+Individuals over 50 can make catch-up contributions to their qualified retirement accounts.
 This can be a great way to get the last little bit needed to fund your retirement goals.

 Calculate Your Earnings and Expenses